+FIGURE 2.3

 The most common special educational needs

+Percentages according to primary need

 Percentage of total group according to primary need

 Source: DfE (2024k)

 The biggest challenge with the term 'special educational needs' is that it implies that working with children with additional needs is not a routine part of a teacher's job to be mastered and continuously improved.
 There can be a problematic perception inside and outside of mainstream schools that only someone with 'specialist' qualifications can work most successfully with children with special educational needs - and that these experts are 'elsewhere' and separating those children out will get them the 'specialist' input they need.